shady831213/jarvism/README.md

 + compile_checker: A parsable plugin.
 If it is not defined, default compile_checker "compileChecker" will be used.
 		   You can add error, warning, unknown and exclued error, warning, unknown pattern through "attr".
 		   If default compile_checker can not meet your requirement, you can write your own checker plugin.
-+ sim_checker: Same as compile_checker, except it is use for simulation, and some pattern has been pre defined.
++ test_checker: Same as compile_checker, except it is use for simulation, and some pattern has been pre defined.

 + *_action: There are 4 hooks provided.
 You can add some cmd sequences before or after compile and simulation.